makerbot/conveyor/doc/storage.md

   * <prefix>/
       * firmware/
+          * <electronics>
               * <version>/
                   * eeprom.json
                   * firmware.hex
       * machines/
           * machine.sqlite

+Firmware is stored in further sub-folders.
+At the first level there is a folder for each type of electronics (i.e., "mighty_one").
-Firmware is stored in further sub-folders, one folder for each version of firmware.
+Under each electronics folder the is a folder for each version of the firmware.
 Each firmware version folder has two files: the JSON map for the EEPROM and the firmware binary.

 Machine information is stored in a SQLite database.